There are several parasitic worms which are common to cats, but many cat owners are not sure how to identify the type of worm your cat may have.

 Tapeworms are a common parasitic worm most transmitted by fleas although cats can become infected with a second type after consuming an infected host (usually a rat).
 Adult tapeworms can grow up to 24 inches (60 cm in length).
 Once the head attaches to the wall of the intestine with hooks, where it begins to grow a series of proglottids, which of which contains male and female reproductive organs and is capable of fertilising itself.

 Adult tapeworms are long, flat, and made up of a head, neck and multiple segments called proglottids.
 Once the proglottid segments have reached maturity, they break free and pass out of the cat’s body via the feces or move out of the anus.

 Each proglottid is full of fertilised eggs and is capable of movement.
 They have the appearance of rice, and the pet owner may notice these segments around the fur or the anus of the cat or in the feces.

 Once outside the body, the proglottid dries out, revealing the eggs, which look like sesame seeds.

-Tapeworms are treated with an anti-worming medication, your cat should also be treated for fleas too.
-Many topical flea preparations also kill a number of intestinal worms.
-For more information on worming and flea medications see please read our guide to flea and worm treatment pages.
+Tapeworms are treated with an anti-worming medication; treat for fleas at the same time.
+Many topical flea preparations also kill several intestinal worms.
+For more information on worming and flea medications see, please read our guide to flea and worm treatment pages.

 What other types of worms can cats get?

-There are many other types of worms which can infect cats including hookworms, heartworm, lungworm, whipworms, stomach worms and bladder worms.
+There are many other types of worms which can infect cats including hookworms, heartworm, lungworm, whipworms, stomach worms and bladder-worms.
 These worms usually stay within the cat, and you will not see worms in the feces or vomit.
-Worm larvae and/or eggs will be shed in the feces but are usually too small to see with the naked eye.
-Diagnosis is usually performed by identifying worm eggs in the feces.
+Worm larvae and eggs will be shed in the feces but are usually too small to see with the naked eye.